postgresml/postgresml/pgml-docs/docs/user_guides/transformers/pre_trained_models.md

 !!! tip

     These models are cached per connection to improve repeated calls in a single session.
 To free that memory, you'll need to close your connection.
 You may want to establish dedicated credentials and connection pools via [pgcat](https://github.com/levkk/pgcat) or [pgbouncer](https://www.pgbouncer.org/) for larger models that have billions of parameters.
-You may also pass `{"cache": false}` in the JSON `args` to prevent this behavior.
+You may also pass `{"cache": false}` in the JSON `call` args to prevent this behavior.

 ## Examples
 All of the tasks and models demonstrated here can be customized by passing additional arguments to the `Pipeline` initializer or call.
 You'll find additional links to documentation in the examples below.